Caesars Entertainment, Inc. (NASDAQ:CZR) Expected to Announce Quarterly Sales of $2.63 Billion

-According to Zacks, analysts expect that Caesars Entertainment will report full-year sales of $9.78 billion for the current financial year, with estimates ranging from $9.53 billion to $9.95 billion.
-For the next year, analysts expect that the company will report sales of $11.13 billion, with estimates ranging from $10.58 billion to $11.53 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side research firms that follow Caesars Entertainment.
+According to Zacks, analysts expect that Caesars Entertainment will report full year sales of $9.78 billion for the current fiscal year, with estimates ranging from $9.53 billion to $9.95 billion.
+For the next fiscal year, analysts expect that the company will post sales of $11.13 billion, with estimates ranging from $10.58 billion to $11.53 billion.
+Zacks’ sales averages are an average based on a survey of research firms that cover Caesars Entertainment.

-Caesars Entertainment (NASDAQ:CZR) last posted its quarterly earnings results on Tuesday, November 2nd.
-The company reported ($1.08) earnings per share for the quarter, missing the consensus estimate of $0.08 by ($1.16).
+Caesars Entertainment (NASDAQ:CZR) last announced its quarterly earnings results on Tuesday, November 2nd.
+The company reported ($1.08) EPS for the quarter, missing the consensus estimate of $0.08 by ($1.16).
 Caesars Entertainment had a negative net margin of 13.60% and a negative return on equity of 21.28%.
-The company had revenue of $2.69 billion during the quarter, compared to the consensus estimate of $2.66 billion.
-During the same period last year, the firm posted ($6.09) earnings per share.
+The firm had revenue of $2.69 billion during the quarter, compared to analyst estimates of $2.66 billion.
+During the same quarter in the previous year, the business posted ($6.09) EPS.

-In other Caesars Entertainment news, Director Michael E. Pegram sold 5,000 shares of the business’s stock in a transaction dated Friday, September 17th.
+In other news, Director Michael E. Pegram sold 5,000 shares of the company’s stock in a transaction that occurred on Friday, September 17th.
 The shares were sold at an average price of $110.48, for a total value of $552,400.00.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-0.55% of the stock is owned by insiders.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+0.55% of the stock is owned by corporate insiders.

-Several hedge funds have recently made changes to their positions in CZR.
-American International Group Inc. increased its holdings in Caesars Entertainment by 0.4% during the 3rd quarter.
-American International Group Inc. now owns 65,459 shares of the company’s stock worth $7,350,000 after acquiring an additional 238 shares during the period.
-Bank of New York Mellon Corp increased its holdings in Caesars Entertainment by 1.9% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 1,161,605 shares of the company’s stock worth $130,424,000 after acquiring an additional 21,801 shares during the period.
-National Pension Service bought a new stake in Caesars Entertainment during the 3rd quarter worth approximately $4,154,000.
-Kentucky Retirement Systems Insurance Trust Fund bought a new stake in Caesars Entertainment during the 3rd quarter worth approximately $600,000.
-Finally, Captrust Financial Advisors increased its holdings in Caesars Entertainment by 181.8% during the 3rd quarter.
-Captrust Financial Advisors now owns 1,857 shares of the company’s stock worth $209,000 after acquiring an additional 1,198 shares during the period.
-Institutional investors own 93.40% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in the business.
+Massachusetts Financial Services Co.
+MA raised its position in shares of Caesars Entertainment by 5.3% in the second quarter.
+Massachusetts Financial Services Co.
+MA now owns 1,303,624 shares of the company’s stock valued at $135,251,000 after purchasing an additional 65,383 shares during the period.
+Redpoint Investment Management Pty Ltd acquired a new stake in shares of Caesars Entertainment in the 2nd quarter valued at approximately $403,000.
+PCJ Investment Counsel Ltd. acquired a new stake in shares of Caesars Entertainment in the 2nd quarter valued at approximately $1,038,000.
+Utah Retirement Systems boosted its position in Caesars Entertainment by 52.0% during the 2nd quarter.
+Utah Retirement Systems now owns 38,000 shares of the company’s stock worth $3,943,000 after buying an additional 13,000 shares during the period.
+Finally, Squarepoint Ops LLC increased its stake in shares of Caesars Entertainment by 1,102.1% in the 2nd quarter.
+Squarepoint Ops LLC now owns 149,422 shares of the company’s stock valued at $15,503,000 after acquiring an additional 136,992 shares in the last quarter.
+Hedge funds and other institutional investors own 93.40% of the company’s stock.

 Caesars Holdings, Inc is a holding company, which engages in the provision of casino-entertainment and hospitality services.
 It operates through the following segments: Las Vegas, Other U.S., and All Other.
 The All Other segment includes managed and international properties as well as other business, such as Caesars Interactive Entertainment.